SiobhanP1/popup-restaurant/README.md

 * ElephantSQL was used to store the database once deployed.
 * Cloudinary was used to store static files once deployed.
 * Github was used to manage workflow according to Agile principles.
+* Mockplus was used to create wireframes.
+* Allauth was used for log-in, log-out, and sign-up authentication.

 ## Testing

 ### Code Validation
-NEED TO COMPLETE -PYTHON, CSS NOT COMPLETE

 * PYTHON: Code was passed through the [Code Institute Python Linter](https://pep8ci.herokuapp.com/).
-NOT COMPLETE YET
+No issues were found.

 * HTML: HTML code in the template files was validated using the [W3 Validator](https://validator.w3.org/nu/).
 No errors were found.